steelandflesh2/suicide-detection/README.md

 There are several areas where the project can be further enhanced:

 1. **Hyperparameter Tuning**: Experiment with different machine learning algorithms and hyperparameters to improve accuracy.
-2. **Advanced NLP**: Implement more advanced techniques like word embeddings (Word2Vec, GloVe), or transformer-based models like BERT for better context understanding.
+2. **Advanced NLP**: Implement more advanced techniques like stemming.
 3. **Model Evaluation**: Evaluate the model on additional metrics (precision, recall, F1-score) to better understand its performance on imbalanced datasets.
-4. **Scalability for API**: Consider deploying the API with a production-ready setup, such as Docker, Kubernetes, or cloud platforms like AWS or Azure.
-Also implement rate-limiting and abuse prevention in the API.
+4. **Scalability for API**: Make the API abuse-prone, implement rate-limiting and scale it to handle load.
+5. **Explore other algorithms/neural networks**: Logistic regression is used due to its lightweight nature in this implementation, however advanced neural networks like RNNs, transformers etc could be used as well.

 ## Contribution